InfoSecInnovations/concierge/GITHUB_COLLABORATOR_GUIDE.md

 ### Major release

 While we're in alpha/beta phase, "major" refers to the second number in the version as we're using `0.X.Y` versions where `X` refers to a major release and `Y` refers to a patch.
-Once we consider Concierge to be properly production ready, releases will be `1.X.Y`.
+Once we consider Shabti to be properly production ready, releases will be `1.X.Y`.
 Major releases and their patches are what we want the general public to be using.

 - Make sure to update [CHANGELOG.md](CHANGELOG.md) with the changes that have been implemented since the previous major release.
 - Merge the corresponding branch into the `main` branch.
 Ensure you're only merging features you intend to release, unfinished features need to remain on `development` or a dedicated feature branch.